ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 validation.
 This information is provided in Service Binding (SVCB) records for DNS Servers, defined by {{!I-D.schwartz-svcb-dns}}.

-The following is an example of an SVCB record describing a DoH server:
+The following is an example of an SVCB record describing a DoH server discovered by querying for `_dns.example.net`:

 ~~~
 _dns.example.net  7200  IN SVCB 1 . (
      alpn=h2 dohpath=/dns-query{?dns} )
 ~~~

-The following is an example of an SVCB record describing a DoT server:
+The following is an example of an SVCB record describing a DoT server discovered by querying for `_dns.example.net`:

 ~~~
 _dns.example.net  7200  IN SVCB 1 dot.example.net (